zer0cache/matic-docs/docs/maintain/delegate/delegator-faq.md

 description: Build your next blockchain app on Polygon.
 keywords:
   - docs
+  - polygon
+  - how to delegate
+  - validator
+  - stake
-  - matic
+  - faq
 image: https://matic.network/banners/matic-network-16x9.png
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

+# Delegator FAQ

 ### What is the Staking Dashboard URL?

 The staking dashboard URL is https://staking.polygon.technology/.

-### What is the Minimum stake amount?
+### What is the minimum stake amount?

 There is no minimum stake amount to delegate.
-However, you can always start with 1 Matic token
+However, you can always start with 1 MATIC token.

 ### How many rewards will I get if I delegate?

-Please use the Staking Rewards Calculator to determine your estimates. https://staking.polygon.technology/rewards-calculator
+Please use the [Staking Rewards Calculator](https://staking.polygon.technology/rewards-calculator) to determine your estimates.

 ### Why does my transaction take so long?

 All staking transactions of Polygon happen on Ethereum for security reasons.

 The time taken to complete a transaction depends on the gas fees that you have allowed and also the network congestion of Ethereum mainnet at that point in time.
-You can always use the “Speed Up” option to increase the gas fees so that your transaction can be completed soon
+You can always use the “Speed Up” option to increase the gas fees so that your transaction can be completed soon.

 ### Which wallets are currently supported?

 Currently, only the Metamask extension on the desktop browser and Coinbase Wallet are supported.
-Additionally you can use WalletConnect and Walletlink from supported mobile wallets to interact with the Staking UI dashboard on desktop/laptop.
+Additionally you can use WalletConnect and Walletlink from supported mobile wallets to interact with the Staking UI dashboard on desktop / laptop.
 We will be gradually adding support for other wallets soon.

 ### Are hardware wallets supported?